 9. Share memories.
 If it’s appropriate, share a favorite memory of the loved one.
 It’s deeply healing to hear stories about someone you are missing.
 If there isn’t time or it’s not an appropriate setting to share memories, write them down and send them later with a card.
 They will be a cherished treasure.

-How to Help Someone Grieving Long-Term
+Way to Help Someone Grieving in the Long-Term

 12. Send pictures.
 Pull pictures you may have of the deceased and send them along with a card.